sassoftware/esp-kubernetes/README.md

 * lightweight open, multi-user, multi-tenant deployment
 * lightweight open, single-user deployment

+**Important:** If you want to deploy SAS Event Stream Processing other SAS products, do not use the tools in this repository.
+Refer to the [SAS Viya Deployment Guide](https://go.documentation.sas.com/doc/en/itopscdc/default/dplyml0phy0dkr/titlepage.htm) for instructions.

 Before you proceed, decide which of these deployment approach you intend to take.
 Carefully read the associated prerequisites for your chosen approach before editing any file or running any script.

+## Before You Start
+Before you deploy SAS Event Stream Processing with the scripts and templates provided by this repository, you must fulfill the following prerequisites:

+* You must have a properly configured DNS system.
+The fully qualified domain names `<namespace>.<domain>` must resolve both externally and within the Kubernetes cluster.
+* You must set up an `Nginx` Ingress controller.
+This controller is the gateway into the Kubernetes cluster.
+For example, if your Kubernetes namespace is named `<namespace>`, and your DNS domain is named `<domain>`, `<namespace>.<domain>` must resolve to the public IP address of the `Nginx` controller.
+* You must have an `RO` persistent volume to use as the backing store for the PostgreSQL database.
+The YAML template file that binds this PV is `pvc-pg.yaml`.
+* You must have an `RW` persistent volume to use as a read/write scratch area for input files (CSV,JSON), output files (CSV,JSON), and deep learning and machine learning models (ASTORE/ONNX/Python).
+The YAML template file that binds this PV is `pvc.yaml`.
+* A Docker repository must be available on the Kubernetes cluster and must be populated with the SAS Event Stream Processing Docker images.

+For more information about YAML template files see [YAML Templates](#yaml-templates).
+For more information about the required PVs, see [Persistent Volume](#persistent-volume).
+For more information about the required Docker images, see [Getting Started](#getting-started).

+## Azure Notes
+If you are installing this package on Azure Kubernetes Service (AKS), then you must read the [Azure Notes](AZURE-notes.md) before you deploy SAS Event Stream Processing.

+## AWS Notes
+If you are installing this package on AWS - Elastic Kubernetes Service (EKS), then you must read the [AWS Notes](AWS-notes.md) before you deploy SAS Event Stream Processing.

+## GCP Notes
+If you are installing this page on Google Kubernetes Engine (GKE), then you must read the [GCP Notes](GCP-notes.md) before you deploy SAS Event Stream Processing.

 ## Components of the SAS Event Stream Processing Cloud Ecosystem
 ### YAML Templates